icon 1

 Paganism meaning refers to different religious traditions with cultural foundations in place.
 Thus, it’s not limited but considers Norse, Slavic, Greeks, Romans, Celts, and Egypt paganism with a solid cultural foundation in place.
 Also, paganism’s meaning could have some unpleasant connotations, as it was mainly introduced by Christianity which is known for its low tolerance to other spiritual practices, especially in the Middle Ages.

-Polytheism religion has a broader meaning, which refers to the belief in multiple Gods.
-All polytheistic religions could be considered pagan, but not all pagan religions are necessarily polytheistic—they can include other belief systems in addition to belief in multiple Gods.
+Polytheism religion has a broader meaning, which refers to the belief in multiple gods.
+All polytheistic religions could be considered pagan, but not all pagan religions are necessarily polytheistic—they can include other belief systems in addition to belief in multiple gods.

 Neo Paganism, Polytheistic religions and Heathenism